robpitcher/avd-for-devs/README.md

    - Set `entraIdGroupObjectId` to your security group's Object ID
    - Update `adminPassword` (will prompt during deployment for security)
    - Adjust `location` if needed (default: `canadacentral`)
+   - Optional: Update `vscodeInstallScriptUri` if hosting the script in your own storage account

 ### Step 2: Login to Azure